 You can turn on this option when you find your taskbar very clumsy with the icons and apps.
 After selecting this option, the width of your taskbar will become small in size along with the size of icons.
 And if the option is turned off then the size of the taskbar and its icons will remain unchanged.

 Use Peek to preview the desktop when you move your mouse to the Show desktop button at the end of the taskbar

 When you check the box against this option you will be able to see your desktop after clicking without actually minimizing the windows.
 After checking the option, Click on to the right corner of the taskbar on rectangular space you will be able to view the desktop without minimizing all the windows.

 You can check this option without going to the taskbar properties window also.
 Right click on the far right of the taskbar (on the empty space) and choose option Peek at desktop.
 Now you can see the desktop without exiting yourself all the windows or even without minimizing them.

 Replace Command Prompt with Windows PowerShell in the menu when I right-click the start button or press Windows key+X

 When you right-click Start or tap Win+X keys, a menu called Power user menu pops up on the left flank of the PC.
-By default, this menu includes Command Prompt as one of its option.
-So, when you turn on this slider, that Command Prompt option will be replaced with PowerShell.
+By default, this menu includes Command Prompt as one of its options.
+So, when you turn on this switch, that Command Prompt option will be replaced with PowerShell.